 What is next?

-- Developed information and resources to build and promote a culture of respect and gender equality through the Australian Curriculum.
+- Developing information and resources to build and promote a culture of respect and gender equality through the Australian Curriculum.

-- Developed a list of recommended programs to support all state schools to implement RRE.
+- Developing a list of recommended programs to support all state schools to implement respectful relationships education.

 What difference will we make?

-- Teaching staff report increased confidence in their ability to deliver respectful relationships education following professional development.
+- Teaching staff report increased confidence in their ability to deliver respectful relationships education following the availability of professional development opportunities.

 - The Queensland community believes it is important to educate children and young people about respectful relationships.